UniversalDependencies/docs/_en/feat/Case.md

 position, they are marked as `Nom`, while if they appear in object position or if they have a prepositional [case](en-dep/case) marker, they are marked as `Acc`.

-Reflexive pronouns only have this feature if they are used in object position and not if they are used as intensive pronouns ([PronType]=`Emph`).
+Reflexive pronouns only have this feature if they are used in object position and not if they are used as intensive pronouns ([PronType]=`Emp`).

 ### <a name="Gen">`Gen`</a>: dependent genitive